tian102/tianpretorius.github.io/README.md

 - ✅ Improve load performance (no markdown parsing in browser)
 - ✅ Keep markdown files as source of truth
 - ✅ Enable automatic builds via GitHub Actions

+### Content Management System

+All static site text (hero section, about page, contact info, footer, etc.) is centralized in `data/site-content.json`.
+This allows you to:
+- ✅ Edit all site text from a single file
+- ✅ No HTML knowledge required for content updates
+- ✅ Instant updates (just refresh browser)
+- ✅ Maintain consistency across all pages

+See [CONTENT_MANAGEMENT.md](CONTENT_MANAGEMENT.md) for detailed documentation.

 ## 📝 Content Guidelines